 We analyze a sample of 311 transactions identified from the mergers and acquisitions database of Securities Data Company.
 We begin with all completed U.S. mergers with announcement dates between January 1, 1995, and December 31, 1997.
-We require that (i) both firms be publicly traded and listed on the Center for Research in Securities Prices database; (ii) both have market capitalizations exceeding \$100 million four weeks prior to the announcement date; (iii) the buyer purchase at least 90 percent ownership of the target; and (iv) the ratio of the two firms' market capitalizations lies within the range of 0.10 to 10.00, to rule out transactions with extreme size disparities.
+Given the time frame studied, the large majority of deals are friendly acquisitions as discussed below.
+We require that (i) both firms be publicly traded and listed on the Center for Research in Securities Prices database; (ii) both have market capitalizations exceeding \$100 million four weeks prior to the announcement date; (iii) the buyer purchase at least 90 percent ownership of the target; and (iv) the ratio of the two firms' market capitalizations lies within the range of 0.10 to 10.00, to rule out transactions with extreme size disparities in which the target CEO would have little bargaining power.
 These screens yield a candidate sample of 320 deals.
 We drop eight observations in which the acquiror already held a dominant ownership position in the target, and one transaction involving a Canadian firm that was not required to meet the Securities and Exchange Commission's filing requirements.

-We focus our data gathering on the remaining 311 target companies and their CEOs.
+We focus our data gathering efforts on the remaining 311 target companies and their CEOs.
 For each of these, we attempt to obtain information from three SEC filings: (i) the Proxy Statement, Form 10-K or similar document containing ownership and compensation data in advance of the last annual meeting before the acquisition announcement; (ii) the Proxy Statement, Form S-4, or other document (if any) filed in connection with the transaction; and (iii) the first Proxy Statement of the acquiring company filed after the merger becomes effective.
 Our final sample for regression analysis includes information about 239 target CEOs, meaning that we have missing values for at least one variable for 72 out of 311 companies, or 23 percent.
 The main sources of missing values are variables related to golden parachutes and related merger payments (missing for 39 CEOs), stock and option ownership data (missing for 26 CEOs), and cash compensation data (missing for 22 CEOs).